Differential Geometry of Contextuality: Differential Geometry of Contextuality

-Let's keep our model in a flat space\footnote{This supposition is the trivial extension of the convex set to all vector space without any topological failure.}.
-All loops are just boundaries, $\gamma=\partial S$, and non-contextuality conditions can be rewritten as
+Let's keep our model in a flat space, such as understanding it as a submodel of a classical theory.
+This assumption is the trivial extension of the convex set to all vector spaces without any topological failure.
+Without such failures, all loops are just boundaries, $\gamma=\partial S$, and noncontextuality conditions can be rewritten as

 in the language of differential forms.
 Here we can use Stokes theorem to define the coboundary operator and get